tristanmelton/FaradayFightstick/README.md

 I swapped the ADC-MCU from USB-micro to USB-C for easier compatibility with other systems.
 I did some initial PCB layout too - I need to figure out what footprint works with the Gateron Jade Magnetic Pro switches I am getting.

 I grabbed the key footprints from here: https://github.com/siderakb/key-switches.pretty

+# 2/3/2025
+Swapped over to the ATMEGA32-16U because it has enough pins to do everything I need.
+I also measured (hopefully accurately) the footprint for the Gateron Jade Magnetic Pro switches and added those into the PCB layout.
+I ordered a Brooks P5 Mini because there's no public pinout online.
+Once I get it I'll make a KiCAD footprint for it so people can use it in their designs as well.
+For now, I added a dummy footprint for the Brooks P5 Pro as a stand-in.

+I may order the hall effect sensors soon - the Gaterons came in and from my phone, there was about 2-mT of magnetic differential from pushed to not pushed, which is ~1/4 the sensing range of the hall effect switch.
+This was with the few-mm standoff from the little plastic pins on the switch, plus through my phone so probably will be stronger than 2-mT on the actual board.
+I'll probably order in the next day or so.

+I still need to probe my Brooks board and see how the output voltage looks like...
+I suspect its just pulling a pin to ground which will be easy to replicate but I don't want to assume anything.